 The C14 is equipped with multiple focusers.
 The primary focuser is the standard SCT focuser on the back of the telescope.
 This focuser functions by moving the primary mirror up and down to achieve focus.

 A Starlight Instruments Feather Touch focuser is connected to the visual back of the telescope.
-This allows manual focus control for visual and imaging sessons.
+This allows manual focus control for visual and imaging sessions.

 Spotting Scope